NeuS-QA: Grounding Long-Form Video Understanding in Temporal Logic and Neuro-Symbolic Reasoning: Abstract

 \section{Abstract}

-Long-Form Video Question Answering (LVQA) poses challenges beyond traditional visual question answering (VQA), which is often limited to static images or short video clips.
-While current vision-language models (VLMs) perform well in those settings, they struggle with complex queries in LVQA over long videos involving multi-step temporal reasoning and causality.
-Vanilla approaches, which sample frames uniformly and feed them to a VLM with the question, incur significant token overhead, forcing severe downsampling.
-As a result, the model often misses fine-grained visual structure, subtle event transitions, or key temporal cues, ultimately leading to incorrect answers.
-To address these limitations, recent works have explored query-adaptive frame sampling, hierarchical keyframe selection, and agent-based iterative querying.
-However, these methods remain fundamentally heuristic: they lack explicit temporal representations and cannot enforce or verify logical event relationships.
-As a result, there are no formal guarantees that the sampled context actually encodes the compositional or causal logic demanded by the question.
-To address these foundational gaps, we introduce \nsvqa, a training-free, plug-and-play neuro-symbolic pipeline for LVQA. \nsvqa\ translates a natural language question into a formal temporal logic expression, constructs a video automaton from frame-level semantic propositions, and applies model checking to rigorously identify video segments satisfying the question's logical requirements.
+While vision-language models (VLMs) excel at tasks involving single images or short videos, they still struggle with Long Video Question Answering (LVQA) due to its demand for complex multi-step temporal reasoning.
+Vanilla approaches, which simply sample frames uniformly and feed them to a VLM along with the question, incur significant token overhead.
+This forces aggressive downsampling of long videos, causing models to miss fine-grained visual structure, subtle event transitions, and key temporal cues.
+Recent works attempt to overcome these limitations through heuristic approaches; however, they lack explicit mechanisms for encoding temporal relationships and fail to provide any formal guarantees that the sampled context actually encodes the compositional or causal logic required by the question.
+To address these foundational gaps, we introduce \nsvqa, a training-free, plug-and-play neuro-symbolic pipeline for LVQA. \nsvqa\ first translates a natural language question into a logic specification that models the temporal relationship between frame-level events.
+Next, we construct a video automaton to model the video's frame-by-frame event progression, and finally employ model checking to compare the automaton against the specification to identify all video segments that satisfy the question's logical requirements.
 Only these logic-verified segments are submitted to the VLM, thus improving interpretability, reducing hallucinations, and enabling compositional reasoning without modifying or fine-tuning the model.
-Experiments on LongVideoBench and CinePile show \nsvqa\ improves performance by \textbf{over} $\mathbf{10\%}$, especially on questions involving event ordering, causality, and multi-step compositional reasoning.
+Experiments on the LongVideoBench and CinePile LVQA benchmarks show that \nsvqa\ significantly improves performance by \textbf{over} $\mathbf{10\%}$, particularly on questions involving event ordering, causality, and multi-step reasoning.
+We open-source our code at https://utaustin-swarmlab.github.io/NeuS-QA/.